 Dr. McNair was selected as an astronaut candidate by NASA in January 1978 and completed a year-long training and evaluation period, which resulted in his assignment as a Mission Specialist astronaut on Space Shuttle flights.
 Dr. McNair participated in two space shuttle flights aboard the Challenger, logging a total of 191 hours in space during his first flight.

 Dr. McNair was not only an astute scientist, he was also an accomplished saxophonist, black belt in Karate, and earned several awards in his lifetime.
 Sometime after his demise, Illinois Senator, Paul Simon introduced a bill to create a program in Dr. McNair’s memory.
 In 1989, the U.S. Congress provided funding for the Ronald E. McNair Post-baccalaureate Achievement Program in recognition of his accomplishments.
 The McNair Scholars Program is designed to increase the number of low-income, first-generation and underrepresented minority college students who pursue and complete doctoral degrees and is dedicated to excellence in teaching, research, service, and practice.

-The Loyola University Chicago McNair Scholars Program is funded by the US Department of Education as part of the Federal TRIO program and is overseen at Loyola University Chicago by the Provost, John Pelissero.
+The Loyola University Chicago McNair Scholars Program is funded by the US Department of Education as part of the Federal TRIO program and is overseen at Loyola University Chicago by the Office of the Provost.